Xilinx/versal-restart-trd/sw/yocto-layers/meta-vssr-trd/recipes-apps/vssr-trd/vssr-trd/notebooks/data/rpu_ss.md

 ```

 #### Observation
 Observe RPU subsystem dead for 3 seconds and getting restarted, above the control panel on rigth side.
-Also observe the rpu applicaiton restarting the counter in the serial terminal.
+Also observe the RPU application restarting the counter in the serial terminal.